 What we did:

 Our updated, multi-step donation form on the DRNY website breaks the donation process into four simple steps: amount, contact, payment, and review.
-As opposed to a traditional, single-page donation form, this sleek and modern look is more likely to bring in maximal completed donations.
+Compared to a traditional, single-page donation form, this sleek and modern format draws people in and results in more completed donations.

 Plus, as you can see, the “amount” page on display even offers suggested donation amounts and the ability to become a monthly donor in just a few clicks—thus further simplifying an already streamlined process.